pbiron/shc-show-env/README.md

     * The node added to the Admin Bar has a blue background (i.e., "It's cool", changes you make won't affect the production site).
     * It is not possible to automatically detect a QA environment, so you will need to use the `SHC_SHOW_ENV_QA` environment variable, `SHC_SHOW_ENV_QA` PHP constant, or `shc_show_env_id_env` filter, see below.

-You can change that out-of-the-box behavior in 3 different ways:

 ### Setting web server environment variables